Lupinus a forgotten crop: an adaptation strategy for climate change

 A new technology to remove alkaloids reduced processing time from 84 to 58 hours and water consumption from 96 to 66 l/kg of grain.

-Aceptability and preference for products (meal, crunchy grains, liophilized, and others) was evaluated and lupine meal was exported for the first time.
+Acceptability and preference for products (meal, crunchy grains, lyophilized, and others) was evaluated and lupine meal was exported for the first time.

-In Chile L. albus outyielded the other two species and is more efficient in protein production, yielding over 1500 to 2000 kg/ha.
+In Chile L. albus surprassed the other two species in yield and is more efficient in producing protein, yielding over 1,500 to 2,000 kg/ha.

 A collaboration with a salmon feed company was established.
 Now, it is purchasing and processing lupine.